Pancreas Function Tests

 A number of tests are used to diagnose pancreas problems, including the following:

 Blood tests can evaluate the function of the gallbladder, liver, and pancreas.
 Levels of the pancreatic enzymes amylase and lipase can be measured.
 Blood tests can also check for signs of related conditions, including infection, anemia (low blood count), and dehydration.
+A tumor marker called CA 19-9 may be checked if pancreatic cancer is suspected.

 Secretin Stimulation Test